omeka/omeka-s-enduser/docs/modules/localcontexts.md

 ![Image](modulesfiles/localcontexts_hub.png)

-## Preparing to use the Local Context plugin
+## Preparing to use the Local Context module

 Local Contexts notices are meant to encourage engagement with members of Indigenous communities, in the form of community created labels or notices.
 An "Open to Collaborate" notice, for example, indicates that collaboration is welcome.
 As a result, you must be prepared to manage that collaboration.
 Be sure, if you are using notices, that your Omeka site has a means for Indigenous community members to participate: account creation for Indigenous community members, the ability to add Local Contexts Projects and labels to the site, a contact form, comments on items, or a plan for staff responsiveness to contributions.
 Think about your intended workflow for improving your collections in collaboration before proceeding further.

 ### Local Contexts Hub account

-To use this plugin, you must have a Local Contexts Hub account.
+To use this module, you must have a Local Contexts Hub account.
 Creating a profile there allows you to have one or more Projects, which can then be connected to your Omeka installation with an API key.

 [Go to the Local Contexts website to learn more and set up your Projects](https://localcontexts.org/support/getting-started-on-the-hub/#about-projects){target=_blank}.